22Temi/plum/README.md

 ```
 You can then upload the `dist/plum.zip` to the Ghost Admin.

-**Tip**: At the first time or you don't want to modify the source code, you can zip up the directory directly, then upload the zip file to the Ghost Admin.
+**Tip**: At the first time or you don't want to modify the source code, you can zip up the directory directly, it is better to delete the `.git` directory, then upload the zip file to the Ghost Admin.

 ## License